 Another daring activity for the adventurous ones is Zip-lining.
 You can go on exhilarating Zip-lining tours in Khizi, Salyan, and many more places.
 You can also enjoy Azerbaijan’s snow by engaging with your kids in fun activities such as sledging and snow tubing.
 After engaging in all these adventurous activities, you can chill by spending the day at the spa or enjoying some nightlife.

-The best places to visit in winter are The Flame Towers, The Museum of Modern Art, The Teze Bazaar, and many more.
+The best places to visit in winter are the Flame Towers, the Museum of Modern Art, the Teze Bazaar, and many more.

 What’s Best to Do and Go in the Summer

 Baku, the capital of Azerbaijan, is a great place to start.
-It is known for its amazing architecture and seaside promenade.
+It is known for its fantastic architecture and seaside promenade.
 You can go see Heydar Aliyev Centre, the most famous building and an icon of Azerbaijan.
 It contains both a museum and a conference centre with rotating exhibitions.

 The Gabala Music Festival